Curran: All Nassau schools closed beginning Monday

 Nassau has the second-highest number of coronavirus cases in the state outside New York City, with 79, according to the state, compared with 172 in Westchester.
 That's up from the 51 the state had counted as of Friday afternoon.

-On Saturday morning, Nassau County Executive Laura Curran said that of the 70 cases that had been confirmed then, 10 people were hospitalized and three were in critical condition.
+On Saturday morning, Curran said that of the 70 cases that had been confirmed then, 10 people were hospitalized and three were in critical condition.

 County officials declined to disclose the locations of the new cases.
 Of the 48 cases that Curran discussed Friday, 34 came from Hempstead, 10 from North Hempstead and four from Oyster Bay.